The Beijen/Beyen Family Site

 After Alfred and Lilly had to let go of their child, they stayed for a while in Dirk Jan Beijen's house on the Rokin.
 When the chance of a raid there became too great, he looked for another place for them.
 Thomas Sijtsma discovered that it must have been in the hold of a Rhine barge.
 There they were most likely betrayed.
 Alfred and Lilly Davids Berg were murdered in April 1943 in the Sobibor extermination camp.

 After a few months, Harry's hiding place was also betrayed.
 Den Os, his wife, his daughter and a young Jewish woman in hiding were taken away by the Germans.
 Harry was left in the house for the time being because there was no room for him in the robbery van.
 Before the Germans returned, resistance fighters managed to take the baby with them.
 Not long after, a young woman took the child to Friesland on the Amsterdam-Lemmer ferry.
-There Harry successively stayed in a number of hiding places, until he was finally taken in by a family in Engwierum, east of Dokkum.
+Harry stayed there in succession at a number of hiding addresses, until he was finally taken in by the family of the post office owner Berend Bakker and his wife Jeltje in Engwierum, east of Dokkum.

 After the war, Harry Davids was assigned to an uncle who lived in South Africa, much to the chagrin of his hiding family.
 He later moved to America.
-Thomas Sijtsma, a great-grandson of the Frisian parents in hiding, managed to make contact with him.
-At the presentation of the book in May 2022, Harry Davids, now 79 years old, was also present.
+Thomas Sijtsma, a great-grandson of Berend and Jeltje Bakker, managed to make contact with him.
+At the presentation of the book in May 2022, Harry Davids, then 79 years old, was also present.

 After the war